caschotch/100-days-of-code/log.md

 **Link to work:** [Calculator App](http://www.example.com) -->

+### Day 15: June 16, 2017

+**Today's Progress**

+Advanced Algorithm Scripting through FCC...Got sidetracked when looking up something and spent 30+ minutes reading up on binary's...that doesn't even pertain to what I was doing.

 ### Day 14: June 15, 2017

 **Today's Progress**

-Back to FCC Algorithms, at Advanced Algorith Scripting....and I got the case of the duh's
+Back to FCC Algorithms, at Advanced Algorithm Scripting....and I got the case of the duh's

 ### Day 13: June 14, 2017